 - The plans need to be about the research featured in the grant, by the researchers involved in the grant, and take place during the lifetime of the grant.

 - You can, and should, request funds to resource your plan.
 Funders hold a separate pot to cover impact activities and so requesting funds will not affect the level of funding you can get for research.
 This should be proportionate to the size of the research grant.
 Note that you can use funding to pay consultants and PER professionals, e.g., graphic designers, PER evaluators, and so on.

 - All else being equal, funders may choose what to fund on the basis of the plans for impact.

 Need some advice?

 Don't be in doubt.
-If you would like some advice or guidance on plans or want someone to check over your Pathways to Impact, Dr Michaela Livingstone, MPLS Public Engagement Facilitator, provides one-to-one support; simply email with your query.
+If you would like some advice or guidance on plans or want someone to check over your Pathways to Impact, Dr Michaela Livingstone, MPLS Public and Community Engagement with Research Manager, provides one-to-one support; simply email with your query.